buszi/Boomerang/README.md

 - **ActivityHostedBoomerangStoreScope**: Composable function that provides BoomerangStore hosted by activity with BoomerangStoreHost

+### Serialization Components (since 1.3.0)

+- **BoomerangFormat**: Class that provides methods for serializing and deserializing objects
+- **kotlinxSerializationBoomerangCatcher**: Function that creates a BoomerangCatcher for serializable objects
+- **storeValue/getSerializable**: Extension functions for BoomerangStore to store and retrieve serializable objects
+- **putSerializable/getSerializable**: Extension functions for Boomerang to add and retrieve serializable objects

+### Compose Serialization Components (since 1.3.0)

+- **CatchSerializableLifecycleEffect**: Composable function that catches serializable objects at specific lifecycle events
+- **ConsumeSerializableLifecycleEffect**: Specialized Composable function for consuming serializable objects

+### Fragment Serialization Components (since 1.3.0)

+- **catchSerializableWithLifecycleEvent**: Extension function for Fragment to catch serializable objects at specific lifecycle events
+- **consumeSerializableWithLifecycleEvent**: Extension function for Fragment to consume serializable objects

 ## Requirements

 - Android API level 21+
 - Kotlin 1.5.0+
 - For Compose module: Jetpack Compose 1.0.0+
 - For Fragment module: AndroidX Fragment 1.3.0+
+- For Serialization modules: Kotlinx Serialization 1.5.0+

 ## Kotlin/Compose Multiplatform